Ly-alpha emission reveals two satellite halos around massive groups at z ~ 3: the puzzling case of a quiescent central galaxy: Results

-To verify these SB measurements of potential filaments, we searched for their counterparts in the TNG300-1 simulation \citep{Pillepich18}, where the star-forming gas is treated with a sub-grid multi-phase interstellar medium model (\citealt{Springel03}).
-The Ly$\alpha$ SB in simulated filaments is predicted using the model proposed by \cite{Liu25}, which takes into account the mechanisms of both recombination and collisional excitation, as well as the transmission rates of Ly$\alpha$ photons escaping from dense gas at different redshifts.
-We found a pair of halos with $M_{\rm h} = 1.7~\&~1.2 \times 10^{13} M_\odot$ and $R_{\rm vir}$ = 790 \& 710 ckpc at $z$=3, which are $\sim$2.7 cMpc apart in projection and $\sim$3.7 cMpc apart in 3D, as shown in Fig. \ref{fig:tng300}.
-We were not able to find halo pairs that are closer-by and connected by a well-defined filament at the same time, likely limited by the box size of the simulation.
+To verify these SB measurements of potential filaments, we searched for their counterparts in the TNG300-1 simulation \citep{Pillepich18}, in which the star-forming gas is treated with a sub-grid multi-phase interstellar medium model (\citealt{Springel03}).
+The Ly$\alpha$ SB in simulated filaments was predicted using the model proposed by \cite{Liu25}, that takes into account the mechanisms of both recombination and collisional excitation, as well as the transmission rates of Ly$\alpha$ photons escaping from dense gas at different redshifts.
+We find a pair of halos with $M_{\rm h} = (1.7, 1.2) \times 10^{13} M_\odot$ and $R_{\rm vir}$ = (790, 710) ckpc at $z$=3, that are $\sim$2.7 cMpc apart in projection and $\sim$3.7 cMpc apart in 3D, as is shown in Fig. \ref{fig:tng300}.
+We are not able to find halo pairs that are closer by and connected by a well-defined filament at the same time, likely limited by the box size of the simulation.
 We placed three boxes with the average size of the five regions (44$\times$136 kpc$^2$) between the two halo pairs in Fig. \ref{fig:v1_specs_bridges} adjacently to mimic the blind searches we did.
-The average SB in these three boxes were measured to be SB(Ly$\alpha$) = $(0.61, 23.5, 5.2)~\times 10^{-19}\mathrm{erg~s}^{-1}\mathrm{cm}^{-2}\mathrm{arcsec}^{-2}$ from the top to the bottom.
+The average SB in these three boxes are measured to be SB(Ly$\alpha$) = $(0.61, 23.5, 5.2)~\times 10^{-19}\mathrm{erg~s}^{-1}\mathrm{cm}^{-2}\mathrm{arcsec}^{-2}$ from the top to the bottom.
 The high SB(Ly$\alpha$) in the central region is due to it being accidentally placed on a small halo ($M_\mathrm{h}\gtrsim10^{11}M_\odot$).
-We also measured the average SB(Ly$\alpha$) of the filament connecting the two halos to be $5.5 \times10^{-19}\mathrm{erg~s}^{-1}\mathrm{cm}^{-2}\mathrm{arcsec}^{-2}$ in the large dashed box encompassing the whole filament in Fig. \ref{fig:tng300}.
+We also measure the average SB(Ly$\alpha$) of the filament connecting the two halos to be $5.5 \times10^{-19}\mathrm{erg~s}^{-1}\mathrm{cm}^{-2}\mathrm{arcsec}^{-2}$ in the large dashed box encompassing the whole filament in Fig. \ref{fig:tng300}.
 By and large, these measurements from the simulation are consistent with our observations.
 However, we are aware that this comparison is based on two single pairs of halos from the observation and simulation, which clearly limits the statistical weight of the result.